-Ensuring that your performance cannot be heard at 50 metres from your pitch is essential.
+Ensuring that your performance cannot be heard at 50 metres from your pitch is an essential courtesy to other buskers and stakeholders.
 Busking pitches can be 100 metres apart, and the sound of your act should not affect another busker's performance.

 The following are guides to help you monitor if your act is at the right volume.
-Be aware that an authorised person from the council or police can tell you to lower your volume or stop performing at any time and you must follow their instruction.
+Be aware that an authorised person from the local council or police can tell you to lower your volume at any time and you need to follow their instruction.